TongtaiM/Customer-Segmentation-for-Automobile-Company-Using-RFM-analysis/README.md

 This project aims to improve customer understanding and potentially increase revenue using a dataset from the Automobile industry.
 The dataset includes customer demographics and 2017 transaction data.

-# This Project folowing this step
+# This Project following this step
 ## 1.Understand data
 This dataset include